JBarker90/ansible_tutorial/docs/ansible-ad-hoc_commands.md

 ```

-### 5. This will upgrade all of the packages on the servers using dist upgrade
+### 5. This will upgrade all of the packages on the servers using 'dist-upgrade'

 ```
 ansible all -m apt -a "upgrade=dist" --become --ask-become-pass
 ```

 Example: It took a really long time.
-But this is
+But this is the output:

 ```
 jonathan@dockerhost-01:~/ansible_tutorial$ ansible all -m apt -a "upgrade=dist" --become --ask-become-pass